How to Report Bullying at Work

 - Dwindling motivation and work output

-Every reputable employer would demand that you report incidents of bullying because they realize how much of a negative impact bullying can have on the workforce - even in difficult situations such as reporting your boss.
-This may range from absenteeism, risk of accidents, reduced corporate image, poor customer confidence, increased turnover, and other recruitment costs that can be enormous if left untreated.
+Every reputable employer would demand that you report incidents of bullying because they realize how much of a negative impact it can have on the workforce - even if you are being bullying by your boss.
+If left unresolved, bullying can lead to reduced corporate image, poor customer confidence, increased employee turnover and more.

-Once you are faced with a situation where you become a subject of unhindered and unwarranted physical, systematic, or verbal attack, these are some of the things you should do:
+If you are facing a situation where you have become a subject of unwarranted physical, systematic, or verbal attacks, these are some of the things you should do:

-- Read up on the organization’s handbook: Not many employees remember to read their organization’s handbook.
+- Read the organization’s handbook: Not many employees remember to read their organization’s handbook.
 This document typically contains guidelines on the steps to follow in dealing with all kinds of discrimination and harassment in the workplace.
-It is these steps that will determine what next action should be taken.
+You should refer to your company's handbook to determine what next action should be taken next.

 - Confront your bully: You should also take the step to have a constructive dialogue with your bully.
-Do not do this in an emotional manner or a way that suggests you as weak, helpless, and begging for mercy.
-Rather, share with the bully how their actions bring you discomfort and how you hope they can respect your wellbeing by changing them.
-You may this by yourself or in the company of other colleagues if your bullies are a group of highly dreaded individuals.
+Do not do this in an emotional manner or in a way that suggests you as weak, helpless, and begging for mercy.
+Rather, share with the bully how his or her actions bring you discomfort and how you hope they can respect you.
+You may do this by yourself or in the company of a manager or colleagues you trust.

-- Write a formal complaint to your HR: this is the most important step to take.
-If the workplace bullying continues, you must let your HR know the present unfavorable work conditions your bully has created, and how they affect your productivity.
-In your document, also add all the evidence you have gathered that indicts the bully.
+- Write a formal complaint to your HR: This is the most important step to take.
+If the workplace bullying continues, you must let your HR know about the unfavorable work conditions your bully has created for you and how he or she affect your productivity.

 Keep in mind that HR may be more willing to give urgent action to your case if they can establish a relationship between your complaint and how it affects the performance or threatens the existence of the business altogether.
-This means you will need to put a well-structured complaint letter to your HR.
+This means you will need to put together a well-structured complaint letter to your HR.
 You will most likely know how much success your efforts yield by the attitude of the bully after his or her actions have been reported.

-1. Go to DoNotPay and select Anonymous HR Complaint
+1. Go to DoNotPay and select the Anonymous HR Complaint product.